emicervantes/FashionDataProject/README.md

 We created a site using Streamlit where we were able to create areas for the consumer to input their particular measurements that would put our model to work.

+**Future Plans**
+* Cosine similarity for rarity of consumer dimensions to quality score

 **Citation**
 1. Misra, Rishabh, Mengting Wan, and Julian McAuley.
 "Decomposing fit semantics for product size recommendation in metric spaces."
 In Proceedings of the 12th ACM Conference on Recommender Systems, pp. 422-426.
 2018.
 2. Misra, Rishabh and Jigyasa Grover.
 "Sculpting Data for ML: The first act of Machine Learning."
 ISBN 9798585463570 (2021).